yenniecodes/Smart-Healthcare-Monitoring-Using-Ganache-and-Truffle/README.md

 ❌ Web3 connection error?
 Make sure Ganache is running on http://127.0.0.1:7545.

 ❌ FileNotFoundError for CSV?
 Check that your .csv file is in the same folder as the notebook and properly named.

-📬 Authors
-👨‍💻 IoT Data Generator and Smart Contract Integration: Your Name

-🧪 Blockchain Simulation: You